 Handprint Art at a Small Table

 It was at this point that Zoey and I moved our project to the Montessori weaning table.
 I purchased our weaning table and chair from Michael Olaf.
 I love that it’s the traditional Montessori weaning table that works well for babies from about 6 months and older.
 (My kids enjoyed theirs even as preschoolers.)
 You could find less expensive versions of a baby’s first table on Amazon.
-I’m publishing a post with more information about Montessori weaning tables on May 13.
+See my post with more information about the Montessori weaning table and baby’s first solid food.

 I haven’t purchased a child’s painting apron for my granddaughter yet, so I just added a plastic bib over my T-shirt that Zoey was already wearing over her clothes.